sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

     return sdp
 {% endhighlight %}

-I have added a printing function that prints the policy as a table, which is replicated in the table below.
+We can add a printing function that prints the policy as a table.
 It shows for each population abundance, as the rows, and years since fire, as the columns, which action should be chosen.
-The forest patch should not be burned until the population is in the highest abundance class and the time since last fire is seven years.
-This strategy would result in a cycle of burning the forest at (6, 7) which will cause the state to move to (5, 0), then do no action as the state transitions through (6, 1), (6, 2)...(6, 7) and then burn again thereby restarting the cycle.

 {% highlight python %}
 def print_policy(policy):